galtproject/galtproject-docs/en/Whitepaper.md

 To make governance system more reliable Arbitrators should be easily elected and re-elected, they should have ecomomic incentive to honestly resolve disputes and they should represent all the participants of the Protocol - both property owners and oracles.
 To do that they should be elected among protocol participants.
 There is a two main roles of Users in Protocol - property owners and Oracles.
 In some cases their goals can be opposite, so they should have equal rights to become Arbitrators and to Vote.
 Property owners have ERC721 tokens.
 Each token has its area in square meters.
 This is a basic variable for voting.
 The more land or real estate you have - more votes.
 Oracles have deposits in GALT.
 Deposits also can be used as a Voting variable.
 Votes of both User's groups (Oracles and Property owners) should be equal, so voting power of Oracles and Property owners must be converted to one unit, as it described on scheme.

-### Custodians
-For operations like land and real easte trading and p2p loans (with land and real estate as collateral) on Ethereum, Property owners in some jurisdictions need a decentralized third party - Custodians.
-Custodians are asset management companies, law firms or trust funds in reliable jurisdictions.
-They are temporary owners of land or real estate and are legally obliged to re-register these rights in the state registry to the owner of the token.
-Also, they can convert fiat income from real estate to Ether or Stablecoins and transfer them to token owners.
-To provide paid services they need a security deposit, blocked in the smart contract.
-In case of an error or fraud, the deposit will be written off and used for prosecution and damages cover.
-Custodians get a reward from token holders for interaction with government agencies and like other Oracles.
-They act like a supranational property guarantor.
-To reduce the risks of fraud each property is divided between 2-3 Custodians.
-In case of dishonest behavier their deposits will be fully withdrawn and used to retrieve property to their real owners.

-In some cases Custodians are not necessary, because state accepts blockchain transactions or there is no state at all and the community of property owners themselves act as guarantor of their rights.

 ## Commercial operations with property
 With a consistent registry of property rights a various operations can be performed like trading, loans, CDP's creation and others.
 The guarantor of rights in such transactions can be the State directly (if a particular state accepts such transactions), international nominal owners - Custodian (and a State which they interact with) or Property owners self-governance system (if there is no State).